Graph Convolutions Enrich the Self-Attention in Transformers!: Experiments

 \section{Experiments}

 In this section, we demonstrate the effectiveness of GFSA through a series of experiments.
-These experiments encompass various tasks: i) language understanding and causal language modeling, ii) image classification, iii) graph classification, and iv) code classification.
+These experiments encompass various tasks: i) language understanding and causal language modeling, ii) image classification, iii) graph-level task, and iv) code classification.
 We replace the self-attention of base Transformers in those fields with our GFSA.
 Our modification adds only tens to hundreds of parameters, which are negligible in comparison with the original size of base models.
-We summarize the runtime of base models vs. base models with GFSA in Appendix~\ref{app:runtime}.